top of page

 • What are your credentials, training, and experience?

 I am honored to accompany individuals on their journey toward healing, self-discovery, and personal transformation.
 As a licensed professional counselor (LPC #66932), I bring a wealth of education, training, and practical experience to my practice.
 Here is a summary of my credentials and experience: Specialization: My clinical practice primarily focuses on working with adult individual clients dealing with anxiety, depression, mood instability, and complex trauma issues.
 I am dedicated to providing specialized care tailored to the unique needs of each client, utilizing evidence-based practices to promote healing and growth.
 Education: I hold a Master's degree in Professional Counseling from Texas State University.
 Additionally, I completed my undergraduate studies at Stephen F. Austin State University, where I earned a Bachelor of Science degree in Psychology & Sociology.
-Licensing: As a licensed professional counselor in Texas, I am authorized to practice counseling in my jurisdiction, ensuring that I adhere to the highest ethical standards and possess the necessary qualifications to provide quality care to my clients.
-Continuing Education: It's important to note that every licensed professional counselor is required to receive 24 hours of continuing education every 2 years to maintain their license.
+Licensing: I'm licensed in the states of Texas and Minnesota.
+Continuing Education: Every licensed professional counselor is required to continuing education to maintain their license.
 I consistently engage in ongoing education and training to stay current with the latest developments in the field and enhance my skills to better serve my clients.
 Specialized Training: -I have received professional training in Schema Therapy (ST), a therapeutic approach that focuses on addressing deeply ingrained patterns or schemas contributing to emotional distress and interpersonal difficulties. -I have completed a 200-hour Yoga Teacher Training program, and I am an experienced facilitator of yoga-informed therapy groups.
 This background allows me to incorporate holistic approaches to mental health and well-being into my practice.
 Clinical Experience: My professional journey includes serving as the lead therapist in an intensive outpatient program (IOP), where I specialized in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) techniques and strategies.
 Additionally, I have extensive experience providing individual and group therapy within acute care psychiatric inpatient settings.

 • What kind of therapy do you do?